JSBmanD/docs/pages/apps/ios.md

         ```objc
         [[Branch getInstance] handleDeepLinkWithNewSession:[NSURL URLWithString:@"https://example.app.link/u3fzDwyyjF"]];
         ```

-!!! warning
+[block:callout]
+{
+  "type": "warning",
-    Handling a new deep link in your app will clear the current session data and a new referred "open" will be attributed.
+  "title": "Handling a new deep link in your app", "body": "Handling a new deep link in your app will clear the current session data and a new referred "open" will be attributed."
+}
+[/block]

 - ### Track Apple Search Ads